About CourseRelease Date: February 23, 2019

 This intermediate-level course provides a broad and comprehensive discussion of issues related to behavioral and mental health in schools and presents strategies for prevention, intervention, assessment, and referrals.
 Emphasizing practical application, assessment, and treatment interventions, this course summarizes multi-tiered systems of support (MTSS) and common mental health concerns in school settings, including behavioral, anxiety and depressive-related disorders, substance abuse, child abuse, trauma, and crisis intervention.
 These topics are explored in relation to multicultural, social justice, and developmental considerations.
 Family involvement and collaboration with outside service providers and systems is also addressed.

-Social Workers participating in this course will receive 4 (clinical) continuing education clock hours upon successful course completion.
+Social Workers completing this course receive 4 clinical social work continuing education credits.

 Psychologists will receive 4 CE credits upon successfully completing this course.